-Author of a recently published book, Introduction to Microfinance, on the international microfinance industry and inclusive financial services for the poor (2018, World Scientific), Watkins is also co-editor of the books Moving Beyond Storytelling: Emerging Research in Microfinance (Emerald) and The Future of Microfinance (forthcoming, Brookings).
-He directs Lehigh’s Microfinance Program, and was a founding member of the advisory Faculty Council for ACCION International’s Center for Financial Inclusion, which seeks to promote innovation and growth of commercial microfinance worldwide.
-He was a long time Board Member and past President of the Rising Tide Community Loan Fund, which targets the business development credit needs of low-to-moderate income communities regionally.
-He’s also on the board of directors of the Lehigh Valley Arts Council, the Cultural Coalition of Allentown, the non-profit Humanitarian Social Innovations, and of the Africa Network, promoting the study of Africa in the nation’s colleges.
+Author of a recently published book, Introduction to Microfinance, on the international microfinance industry and inclusive financial services for the poor (2018, World Scientific), Watkins is also co-editor of the books Moving Beyond Storytelling: Emerging Research in Microfinance (Emerald) and The Future of Microfinance (Brookings).
+He directs Lehigh’s Microfinance Program and was a founding member of the advisory Faculty Council for ACCION International’s Center for Financial Inclusion, which seeks to promote innovation and growth of commercial microfinance worldwide.
+He is a long-time Board Member and past President of the Rising Tide Community Loan Fund, which targets the business development credit needs of low-to-moderate-income communities regionally.
+He also holds officer positions on the boards of directors of the Lehigh Valley Arts and Cultural Alliance, the non-profit Humanitarian Social Innovations, and the Africa Network, promoting the study of Africa in the nation’s colleges.